Andy Boettner‘s musical background is rich and varied.He started singing before he can

 He has appeared on programs across the US with The Beach Boys, America, Cher, Donnie and Marie

-Osmond, Gregg Almond, Andy Williams, Mac Davis, Jim Stafford, John Sebastian and Bob Hope
+Osmond, Gregg Allman, Andy Williams, Mac Davis, Jim Stafford, John Sebastian and Bob Hope

 Personal performance highlight-of-all-time

 The thrill of performing the bi-centennial “White House Concert” with Bob Hope